 Experience Little Seneca Lake by boat!
-Rent a kayak, canoe, paddle board, or rowboat at the Boathouse, or get on board the “Kingfisher” pontoon boat for a tour of the lake.
+Rent a kayak, canoe, paddle board, pedal boat or rowboat at the Boathouse.
 Enjoy the beautiful 505-acre lake as well as the wildlife that make the lake their home.

-*The 5 pm closing times listed above refer to the latest time you may begin your rental of a kayak, canoe, or rowboat at the Boathouse ticket window.
-However, you don’t have to return your rented boat to the Boathouse until 6pm.
+*Last rentals begin at 5 pm and must be returned to the Boathouse at 6 pm.
 Boathouse staff try to remind boaters who are still on the lake at 5:30pm to head for shore before 6pm.
 Rental boats returned after 6pm will incur a late fee of $10 per boat.

 Canoes can accommodate up to three adults.
 A paddle and a PFD (personal floatation device) are provided for each person, and a flotation seat cushion is available.
 People using canoes may also follow the Black Hill Water Trail.

 Kayaks provide an individual, solitary experience on the lake, and almost anyone can learn to use a one in a short period of time.
 Both one-person and tandem two-person kayaks are available.
-People using kayaks may also follow the Black Hill Water Trail.
+People using kayaks may also follow the Black Hill Water Trail (accessible pdf).
 The rental fee includes a kayak paddle and PFD (personal floatation device).